ozalpozqur/altogic-auth-vue3/README.md

 ## Replacing the remaining files
 If everything is ok, replace the codes I will give you with the ones in your project.
 ### Home Page
+In this page, we will show Login, Login With Magic Link and Register buttons.
 ```vue
 <!-- src/views/HomeView.vue -->
 <template>